linzichao/chatbot_line/README.md

 Configuration
 -------------
-You have to Config Variables "ACCESS_TOKEN" and "SECRET" in Heroku
+You have to Config Variables "ACCESS_TOKEN" and "SECRET" in Heroku.

 ```python
   # Channel Access Token